Hilmar Veigar Pétursson interview — Why CCP thinks Iceland and South Korea are a good mix

 GamesBeat: You also have a studio in Shanghai as well?

-Petursson: Yes, we have a studio in Shanghai, which right now is focused on the re-release of EVE Online in China.
-We announced earlier this month that EVE Online is going to be re-released together with NetEase in China.
+Petursson: Yes, we have a studio in Shanghai, which right now is focused on the re-release of Eve Online in China.
+We announced earlier this month that Eve Online is going to be re-released together with NetEase in China.
 It’s a very big project for us, and the Shanghai team is very much focused on that.

 GamesBeat: Was there anything particularly complicated about this deal?
 It seems to have taken a while.,